Our theme for this half term is 'Our NHS'

 Thank you for your support in completing the Learning Logs.
-We had great fun presenting them in class.
 They will be sent home at the end of each half term to be returned to school after the holiday.

 What you can do to help...